fjc0k/vscode-typescript-to-json-schema/README.md

 The JSON schema generation does not work for classes and conditional types.
 File scheme generations issues with [typescript-to-json-schema](https://github.com/xiag-ag/typescript-to-json-schema/issues)

-The extension is still being developed and often fails in somewhat misterious ways.
+- The extension is still being developed and sometimes fails in misterious ways.
+- If the specified type name is not unique, the schema might be generated for the wrong type.

 ## Release Notes

+## 0.0.3
+updated typescript-to-json-schema to 0.6.0

 ### 0.0.2